- Summer Term

 - Gap Semester Programs

 About HMI Gap Year Programs

 An uninterrupted journey of outdoor adventure, self-discovery, and growth

-HMI Gap year programs are a unique and refreshing break from our busy world.
+HMI Gap year programs offer a unique and refreshing break from our busy world.
 With semesters traveling through Patagonia and the American West, students embark on an incredible journey to some of the world’s wildest places to pursue rock climbing and wilderness adventures.
 In all of the places we travel, students examine conservation issues, combining intellectual inquiry with hands-on service.
-By living and traveling with a small group of peers and instructors in a community of shared responsibility, students develop valuable leadership skills, the ability to work effectively in a team, and a broadened perspective on the world.
+By living and traveling with a small group of peers and instructors, students develop valuable leadership skills, the ability to work effectively in a team, and a broadened perspective on the world.